Here, we take an in-depth look at the latest monitoring information for Finland.

 - The Finnish Hotline Nettivihje, run by Save the Children Finland, is an NGO-based hotline service where anyone can make a report if they suspect they have come across material or activity related to sexual violence against children online.

-- The Finnish Criminal code contains a description of non-consensual dissemination of a sexual image which describes that an image, video or any other visual recording must not be shown or disseminated in such a way that it significantly violates another person’s right to sexual self-determination.
+- The Finnish Criminal Code contains a description of non-consensual dissemination of a sexual image, which states that an image, video or any other visual recording must not be shown or disseminated in such a way that it significantly violates another person’s right to sexual self-determination.
 The act is a criminal offence regardless of whether the image was taken with the consent of the person who appears in it.
 If a sexual image is taken without the consent of the person who appears in it, the act may be punishable, for example, as sexual assault or harassment.

 - Regarding cyberbullying, the Pupil and Student Welfare Act lays down provisions on the right to student welfare of pupils in education referred to in the Basic Education Act (628/1998) and students in education referred to in the Upper Secondary School Act (629/1998) and the Act on Vocational Education and Training (630/1998).
 It promotes the well-being, healthiness and safety of the educational institution community and study environment.